Sarah E. Thurston

 Sarah was born in 1831 and lived in New York City with her parents and younger brother.
 Her father, and his brothers,

 were the 3rd generation to work in the family piano manufacturing business.
-Her family moved to Richmond, VA,
+Her family moved to Richmond, VA, where

-she worked this piece when she was probably about 12 years old.
+this piece when she was probably about 12 years old.

 At age 24, in 1855, she became the 2nd wife of 26 year old Capt.
 Hanford Nichols from Black Rock, CT, where they